slint-ui/slint/api/cpp/docs/cmake.md

 # Installing or Building with CMake

-SixtyFPS comes with a CMake integration that automates the compilation step of the `.slint` markup language files and offers a CMake target for convenient linkage.
+Slint comes with a CMake integration that automates the compilation step of the `.slint` markup language files and offers a CMake target for convenient linkage.

 *Note*: We recommend using the Ninja generator of CMake for the most efficient build and `.slint` dependency tracking.